 Now there’s a whole process before this email (covered here), but the email itself has lots of gems:

-- John mentions the recent interaction he had with Noah on another platform.
+- John mentions his recent interaction with Noah on another platform.
 That’s a great way to warm up a cold email.

 - It’s important to reassure a busy person that you won’t take up half their day — or even half an hour — with a request.
 John clears this upfront by mentioning the interview will take 5-7 minutes.

-- John mentions Andrew Warner, of Mixergy, and his recent Forbes post.
+- John mentions Andrew Warner of Mixergy and his recent Forbes post.
 How does this help?
 It establishes that John and Noah have a common contact.
-And it validates John, since his work has appeared in a reputed publication like Forbes.
+This validates John’s work, which has appeared in a reputable publication like Forbes.

 - More namedropping.